-Absence, including tardiness will be documented as a violation of a professional behavior.
+Absence, including tardiness, will be documented as a violation of professional behavior.
 Should absence be necessary, or in the event of projected tardiness, students are expected to email their instructor prior to class.
 Due to the nature of the profession and clinical rotation, absences should be reserved for illness or extenuating circumstances only.
 They are not to be used for student work schedules, vacations, etc. It is required that students notify the course instructor as early as possible of each absence.
 When in clinical, the program coordinator, clinical instructor and clinical site must be notified before 6:45 a.m.

-- Physician's documentation of illness may be required. - If a student is absent for more than 3 consecutive days due to a medical illness a doctor's note will be needed to release the student back to class/lab/clinical. - If a student if absent due to an injury that can impair their thinking, judgement, sensory abilities,

-- mobility or motor capability a doctor's note will be needed to release the student back to lab/clinical. - Jury Duty: If a student has received a summons or been chosen for jury duty please provide copy of notification to serve on jury duty to program coordinator.
+- Physician's documentation of illness may be required. - If a student is absent for more than 3 consecutive days due to a medical illness a doctor's note will be needed to release the student back to class/lab/clinical. - If a student is absent due to an injury that can impair their thinking, judgement, sensory abilities, mobility or motor capability a doctor's note will be needed to release the student back to lab/clinical.
+The note needs to include specific language that clears the students to perform the duties of a surgical technologist without any restrictions or limitations. - Jury Duty: If a student has received a summons or been chosen for jury duty, please provide a copy of notification to serve on jury duty to program coordinator.